 When the examiner sits down and says “good morning”, this is the moment that the stopwatch starts and the test officially begins.
 However, you will still have to wait for the examiner to check your name and identification before the questions start.

-Therefore, when the examiner asks “Can you tell me your full name, please?” that isn’t really an invitation to talk about your name – we just need to confirm your identity!
+Therefore, when the examiner asks “Can you tell me your full name, please?” that isn’t really an invitation to talk about your name – they just need to confirm your identity!
 Please don’t start to explain why your parents gave you your name, or what your nickname is – the examiner will not be able to respond and there are strict rules about time, so they may interrupt you.
 Just state your name clearly and wait to hear the words:

 In this first part of the test, I’d like to ask you some questions about yourself.